-Floors including sub-floors Repair category 1 Notes No significant defects noted within the limitations of the inspection.
-Some normal wear and tear noted to timber floorboards.
+Floors including sub-floors

+Repair category 1

+Notes No significant defects noted within the limitations of the inspection.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age with some normal wear and tear noted.
+Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The kitchen fittings are generally in adequate condition for their age and type.
+Notes The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

+We recommend the kitchen door be reinstated.